Staying productive while working remotely can be difficult: here're some useful tips to live your digital nomad life.

 And so on.
 In my opinion, these are only “seductions of productivity”.

-You do not get to a higher productivity by doing stand-up meetings instead of sitting on a chair.
-I’ve tried myself: it’s great if you want to get fit, but it didn’t boost my productivity.
+You do not get higher productivity by doing stand-up meetings instead of sitting on a chair.
+I’ve tried it myself: it’s great if you want to get fit, but it didn’t boost my productivity.
 In my opinion, this is like arranging the chairs on the deck of the Titanic – the ship continues to sink, no matter how much it’s embellished.

-Organize your tasks in one place.
+Organize your tasks in one place

 It can be a piece of paper, a spreadsheet or a checklist in Wunderlist.
 The support does not matter if they’re handy and convenient to use regularly.